saan800/pimedia/docs/01_setup_headless_raspberry_pi.md

     - Add empty file named `ssh` to root directory
 - Eject SD card from laptop and insert into Pi
 - Power on Raspberry Pi and give it a few minutes to startup
-  - Should not need to be connected to monitor/TV
+  - Should not need to be connected to monitor/TV, but it can be useful to see whats going on

 ## Find Raspberry Pi's IP Address